GnoxNahte/obsidian-auto-embed/README.md

 --->

 Uses [CSS Units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#lengths) where applicable.

+## Custom styles
+TODO: Add a table that lists all the CSS classes users can override.

 ## How the plugin works
 A brief overview with some steps on how the plugin works. *Not required to use the plugin*, just for those who are curious.
 Certain steps vary depending on whether you're in **Reading View** or **Live Preview**.
 However, the plugin doesn't have any impact when you're in source mode.